 FIRST® is More Than Robots.
 FIRST® participation is proven to encourage students to pursue education and careers in STEM-related fields, inspire them to become leaders and innovators, and enhance their 21st century work-life skills.

-All Wired Up FIRST ® Robotics Competition (FRC) team is an all-inclusive Youth Robotics team for students in grades 8-12 with members from surrounding South Lake County schools (public and private) as well as home-schooled students.
+All Wired Up FIRST ® Robotics Competition (FRC) team is an all-inclusive Youth Robotics team for middle school and high school students with members from surrounding South Lake County schools (public and private) as well as home-schooled students.
 We do accept students from anywhere in Lake (or surrounding) County.
 We promote science and technology while developing vital life, career and leadership skills.
 We won’t only build robots, but also relationships, friendships and futures.

 All Wired Up was formed in June of 2019 in partnership with the City of Groveland to promote the area’s youth STEM education opportunities to national businesses looking to expand into an up and coming area as we help to begin the training of the future workforces for those companies.
 Companies such as Ocado, Kroger and Amazon have been presented with this program which can help lead to their future workforces here in our area.